What is the Mental Capacity Act 2005?

 Further information on the Mental Capacity Act (2005)

-Further information about Mental Capacity Act: making decisions can be found on the Gov UK website and includes:
+Further information about Mental Capacity Act: making decisions (GOV.UK) includes:

 - A summary with key information about the Act and sets out some of the changes that have occurred as a result of it coming into effect.